JustCode65/CSE_150A_proj/README.md

 The Amazon Books Reviews dataset represents one of the largest publicly available collections of book reviews, containing approximately 3 million reviews spanning 18 years (1995-2013).
 The dataset consists of two primary files: Books_rating.csv (3GB) containing user reviews and ratings, and books_data.csv containing book metadata.

+### Dataset Size and Processing Feasibility

+The dataset totals approximately 3GB in size, with 2,999,992 reviews from 1,008,972 unique users covering 221,998 distinct books.
+While this size presents computational challenges for single-machine processing, it remains reasonably processable with proper engineering.
+Our chunk-based processing approach (100,000 rows at a time) keeps memory usage under 8GB RAM, making it feasible for modern consumer hardware.
+Processing the full dataset takes approximately 45 minutes on a standard machine, or 15 minutes with our parallel implementation using multi-core processing.
+For rapid prototyping, we implemented stratified sampling to work with smaller subsets while maintaining rating distributions.

+### Data Source and Reliability

+The data originates from Amazon's official product review system, collected by Stanford's SNAP (Stanford Network Analysis Project) laboratory.
+This source is highly reliable for several reasons: Amazon implements verified purchase indicators and anti-spam measures, the SNAP lab is a reputable academic institution known for high-quality datasets, and the data has been widely used in published research, validating its integrity.
+The 18-year collection period (1995-2013) provides a comprehensive historical snapshot of reading preferences, though users should note this data predates the explosion of e-books and modern recommendation algorithms.
+The dataset's age actually benefits our use case, as it represents organic user behavior before heavy algorithmic influence on ratings.

+### Data Type Composition

+The dataset contains a rich mixture of categorical and continuous variables.
+Categorical features include user IDs (1M+ unique values), book IDs (222K unique values), ratings (ordinal: 1-5 stars), book categories (hierarchical: "Fiction > Mystery > Classic"), authors (text: names), and derived features like user activity levels (ordinal: casual/regular/power/super).
+Continuous features include review timestamps (Unix epoch time), review text length (character count), helpfulness ratios (0.0-1.0), and derived metrics like user rating standard deviation and days between reviews.

+For Bayesian Network modeling, we discretize continuous variables into meaningful categories: review length becomes short/medium/long, timestamps become recent/moderate/old, and helpfulness ratios become very_helpful/helpful/moderate/not_helpful.
+This discretization is necessary because we use DiscreteBayesianNetwork from pgmpy, which requires categorical variables.
+The discretization boundaries are chosen based on domain knowledge and data distribution analysis to preserve information while enabling efficient probabilistic inference.

 The primary features include user identifiers, book identifiers, numerical ratings (1-5 stars), review text, helpfulness votes, timestamps, book categories, authors, and publication dates.
 Each review represents a transaction between a user and a book, creating a rich network of interactions.
 The temporal nature of the data allows for analysis of how reading preferences and review patterns evolve over time.

 This dataset enables several key tasks: predicting user ratings for books based on historical patterns and review content, identifying which reviews will be most helpful to other users, understanding user preferences and reading behaviors, detecting rating bias and controversy around specific books, and building personalized recommendation systems.
 The multi-faceted nature of the data supports both content-based filtering (using review text and book metadata) and collaborative filtering (using user-item interactions).